avojak/vee/README.md

 Update the `.pot` file which contains the translatable strings:

 ```
-$ ninja -C build com.github.avojak.replay-pot
+$ ninja -C build com.github.avojak.vee-pot
 ```

 Generate translations for the languages listed in the `po/LINGUAS` files:

 ```
-$ ninja -C build com.github.avojak.replay-update-po
+$ ninja -C build com.github.avojak.vee-update-po
 ```

 ---

 ## Copyright Notice

-Replay is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Nintendo&reg;, or any of its subsidiaries or its affiliates.
+Vee is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Nintendo&reg;, or any of its subsidiaries or its affiliates.
 Game Boy&trade; is a registered trademark of Nintendo Corporation.

 All other product names mentioned herein, with or without the registered trademark symbol &reg; or trademark symbol &trade; are generally trademarks and/or registered trademarks of their respective owners.